danilakritsky/github-scraper/README.md

 }`
 >

-- *localhost:8000/add/* - send POST request to save data about some repo to the database.
+- POST *localhost:8000/add/* - send POST request to save data about a repo to the database.
-Example request:
+Example request data:
 > `{
     "account": "https://github.com/ubuntu",
     "repo": "ubuntu-make",